As a capstone to a series of articles on sustainability assessments, we look at consultation in place planning and early feasibility studies.

 This article touches upon some of the same issues and is an applied example of community planning using weighted concept selection criteria.
 We report on the use of a tool that may help community workshops grapple with the difficult concept of swing weights

-The City of Wanneroo is a fast-growing local government area already home to over 180,000 people.
-With some controversy many years ago, it closed a run-down caravan park on the foreshore at Quinns Rocks.
+The area is a fast-growing local government area.
+With some controversy many years ago, it closed a run-down caravan park on the foreshore.
 It assisted remaining elderly residents into appropriate housing and left the park (adjacent to protected bushland) vacant.
 However, in the absence of communications on plans, expectations had grown around both rehabilitation and tourism redevelopment.

-The City envisaged leasing land to a private tourism park operator.
+The local government envisaged leasing land to a private tourism park operator.
 It commissioned a feasibility study and planned to seek market proposals.
 It first wanted to conduct a high-level fatal flaw analysis that required input from surrounding residents.
-The City retained Sociometry to advise on engagement on the Yanchep Lagoon precinct and the former Quinns Rocks Caravan Park.
+Sociometry advised on engagement.

-The City’s feasibility study consultants for Quinns Rocks had constructed a performance matrix for five preliminary concepts designed to help the City articulate its development intent for the site.
+The feasibility study consultants had constructed a performance matrix for five preliminary concepts designed to help the local government articulate its development intent for the site.
 During the course of the investigation, they wanted to assess the performance of these preliminary options or other concepts on criteria of importance to the community.
 Through preliminary interviews, we confirmed that views in the community were highly-polarised.

 The strategy proposed two themed workshops as input to a Community Panel workshop.
-The Community Panel was designed with random selection so that participants were more representative of the broader place-planning local area.
+The Community Panel was designed to be representative of the broader place-planning local area.

 We felt that presenting three scorecards (or lenses through which councillors could view the opportunity) maintained the integrity of peoples’ ideas and concerns.
-It had the benefit of also demonstrating where there was shared interests.
+It had the benefit of also demonstrating shared interests between these perspectives as well as disagreement.

 In two workshops we asked participants to think about both the intuitive notion of the importance of a matter and the range of outcomes possible for that matter.
 One group included a community environment group; the other involved near neighbours and tourism business operators.